-- 1. What are 3-4 benefits of using a condom? - 2.
+- Ask your learners to answer the following questions: - 1.
+What are 3-4 benefits of using a condom? - 2.
 Where in your community can teenagers obtain male condoms at low or no cost? - 3.
 What does it mean to use a condom consistently? - 4.
 Describe how to use a male condom correctly.
 Can you list all 11 steps? - 5.
 Under what circumstances or conditions should you talk to a sexual partner about using condoms? - 6.
 What are some places where you should NOT store condoms? - 7.
 What should you NOT do when opening a condom package? - 8.
 What should you do just before rolling a male condom down over a penis? - 9.
 What should you do if you discover that you are putting the condom on inside-out and it will not roll down? - 10.
 How soon after ejaculation should a male withdraw his penis and remove the condom?